France must hit EU budget targets this year, Moscovici tells papers

-BERLIN France should bring its budget deficit back down below the European Union's 3 percent ceiling this year to help re-establish credibility under President Emmanuel Macron, the European Union's budget commissioner said.
+BERLIN (Reuters) - France should bring its budget deficit back down below the European Union's 3 percent ceiling this year to help re-establish credibility under President Emmanuel Macron, the European Union's budget commissioner said.

 In an interview with Germany's Funke group of newspapers, Pierre Moscovici urged Macron, emboldened by his newly-created party's sweeping success at the weekend's parliamentary elections, to press on with promised economic restructuring.